LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Proposed Method

 \subsection{System Architecture}

-Fig.~\ref{fig:sys-arch-ad} shows a typical level 2 and 3 AD system architecture layout.
-A multi-modal sensor suite is used for environmental sensing.
-We have demonstrated the most common combination comprising the camera for surround view at short and mid-range, LiDAR at mid to long-range 3D sensing, radar for medium to ultra-long-range sensing, and ultrasonic sensor for short-range sensing low-speed maneuvers such as automatic parking.
-This work uses data sets collected using top-mounted rotating LiDAR sensors.
-Data from the sensors pass through the pre-processing stage into the perception stage, where individual modalities pass through their perception algorithms and, optionally, fusion-based algorithms.
-Our work corresponds to the LiDAR perception section (shown in the figure).
-It builds on our previous work \textit{OmniDet} \cite{kumar2021omnidet} is a multi-task camera perception model.
-Outputs from the perception stage then feed into the environmental model, which constructs a detailed model of the ego vehicle state and other actors in the environment and localizes the ego vehicle in the environment model.
-Tracking algorithms in the prediction stage then predict the successive states of all actors, and finally, the planning stage provides motion planning for the next time step.
+Fig.~\ref{fig:sys-arch-ad} shows a typical Level 3 AD system architecture.
+It shows the most common combination of ultrasonic, camera, lidar and radar sensors for short to ultra-long range sensing.
+After pre-processing such as in \cite{elamir2022deep}, sensor data passes into the perception stage, where individual modalities pass through their perception algorithms and, optionally, fusion-based algorithms.
+Our work (LiDAR-BEVMTN - shown in figure) builds on our previous work \textit{OmniDet} \cite{kumar2021omnidet}, which is a multi-task camera perception model.
+Perception outputs feed the environmental model, which constructs a detailed model of the ego vehicle state and other actors in the environment.
+Tracking and motion planning algorithms then predict the next states and provide motion planning.
 Having established the overall picture, the following sections explain our work in greater detail.